ItsLacuna/Lilith/index.md

 <h1 align=center>Welcome to Lilith's Website!
 (WIP)</h1>

-This is the Offical Website for The Lilith Project.
-A Project ran and maintained by one person that isn't only limited to Discord.
+<p align=center>This is the Offical Website for The Lilith Project.
+A Project ran and maintained by one person that isn't only limited to Discord.</p>

 <h2 align=center>What Is Lilith?</h2>

-Lilith currently is a Personalized Discord bot that serves a multipurpose role for moderation, music, fun, game tutorials, and much more!
+<p align=center>Lilith currently is a Personalized Discord bot that serves a multipurpose role for moderation, music, fun, game tutorials, and much more!

-The Discord Bot and Website are still WIP and will be worked on until completion and further more.
+The Discord Bot and Website are still WIP and will be worked on until completion and further more.</p>

-<h3 align=center>Why Did You Create Lilith?<h3>
+<h3 align=center>Why Did You Create Lilith?</h3>

-Lilith was created as a pet project during summer which then turned into something I do in my free time as I continue to learn Python, Html, and CSS.
+<p align=center>Lilith was created as a pet project during summer which then turned into something I do in my free time as I continue to learn Python, Html, and CSS.</p>

 <h3 align=center>How Do I Use Lilith</h3>